Do Your Eggs Taste a Little…Fishy?

 Have you ever sat down to a beautiful egg breakfast, taken that first bite, and noticed something a little fishy?
 That’s right, it’s possible your hens are laying eggs that are, quite literally, fishy.
 Eggs that smell and taste like fish are a common problem among backyard flocks.

 So what’s the cause of this unpleasant aroma and what can chicken keepers do to get their breakfast back?
+What does a bad egg look like?

 Take a closer look at what gives eggs their unique flavor with your backyard chicken experts at Star Milling Co.